-All incoming international students, including transfer-in international students are required to check-in physically with the International Center, within 24 hours of arriving in the United States.
-Check-in will take place in person, in the McCormick Tribune Campus Center (MTCC) 3201 South State Street, Chicago, Illinois 60616 starting from July 25th, 2022.
-The International Center will be open Monday - Friday from 9:00 a.m to 5:00 p.m.
+All incoming international students, including transfer-in international students are required to check-in physically with the Office of Global Services, within 24 hours of arriving in the United States.
+Check-in will take place in person, in the McCormick Tribune Campus Center (MTCC) 3201 South State Street, Chicago, Illinois 60616 starting from Monday, July 24th, 2023.
+The Office of Global Services will be open Monday - Friday from 9:00 a.m. to 5:00 p.m.

 - Passport with visa stamp